-- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - our ability to implement business plans, forecasts, and other expectations, and identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our awards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - the accounting for our outstanding warrants to purchase shares of Class A common stock; - · our ability to develop, maintain, and improve our internal control over financial reporting; - our ability to maintain, protect, and enhance our intellectual property rights; - our ability to successfully defend litigation brought against us; - our ability to successfully close and integrate acquisitions to contribute to our growth objectives; - · our success in retaining or recruiting, or changes required in, our officers, key employees or directors; and - the impact of the COVID-19 pandemic (including existing and possible future variants as well as vaccinations) on our business.
+- our business strategy and market opportunity; - our future financial performance, including our expectations regarding our revenue, cost of revenue, gross profit, or gross margin, operating expenses (including changes in sales and marketing, research and development, and general and administrative expenses), and profitability; - market acceptance of our games; - · our ability to raise financing in the future and the global credit and financial markets; - factors relating to our business, operations, financial performance, and our subsidiaries, including: - changes in the competitive and regulated industries in which we operate, variations in operating performance across competitors, and changes in laws and regulations affecting our business; - our ability to implement business plans, forecasts, and other expectations, and identify and realize additional opportunities; and - general economic conditions and their impact on levels of spending by players, our awards partners, and our advertisers, including risks of inflation and recession and other macroeconomic conditions. - our ability to maintain relationships with our platforms, such as the Apple App Store, Google Play Store, Amazon Appstore, and Facebook; - · the accounting for our outstanding warrants to purchase shares of Class A common stock; - · our ability to develop, maintain, and improve our internal control over financial reporting; - our ability to maintain, protect, and enhance our intellectual property rights; - · our ability to successfully defend litigation brought against us; - our ability to successfully identify, close and integrate acquisitions to contribute to our growth objectives; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the impact of geopolitical conditions, including the wars between Ukraine and Russia and between the State of Israel and Hamas, as well as evolving conflicts in surrounding areas; and - the impact of public health epidemics or pandemics (including COVID-19) on our business.

 These forward-looking statements are based on our current plans, estimates and projections in light of information currently available to us, and are subject to known and unknown risks, uncertainties and assumptions about us, including those described under the heading "Risk Factors" in this Quarterly Report on Form 10-Q, and in other filings that we make with the Securities and Exchange Commission (the "SEC") from time to time, that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
-In addition, the risks described under the heading "Risk Factors" are not exhaustive.
+In addition, the risks described under the heading

+"Risk Factors" are not exhaustive.
 New risk factors emerge from time to time, and it is not possible to predict all such risk factors, nor can we assess the impact of all such risk factors on our business or the extent to which any risk factor or combination of risk factors may cause actual results to differ materially from those contained in any forward-looking statements.
 Forward-looking statements are also not guarantees of performance.
 You should not put undue reliance on any forward-looking statements, which speak only as of the date hereof.
 Except as otherwise required by applicable law, we disclaim any duty to update any forward-looking statements, all of which are expressly qualified by the statements in this section, to reflect events or circumstances after the date of this Quarterly Report on Form 10-Q whether as a result of new information, future events or otherwise.